sweirich/challenge/debruijn/debruijn2.md

  -- context.
 ```

-For lambda expressions, we need to connect the runtime type parameter
+For lambda expressions, we need to connect the runtime type parameter, of type `STy t1` to the type of the variable.
+We won't go into what this type is or how it works now --- that will have to wait until [Part IV](debruijn4.md).

 ### Typed indices

-In the last part, we just used natural numbers as our de Bruijn indices.
+In [Part I](debruijn1.md), we just used natural numbers as our de Bruijn indices, and (even though we displayed them as integer numberals) we represented them using Peano numbers.
 We will do the same here, except that we can give this version of the natural numbers a type that explicitly indicates that they are an index into a (generic) list.

 ```haskell
 data Idx (g::[a]) (t::a) :: Type where